scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 sbt 'set nativeConfig ~= {_.withTargetTriple("x86_64-apple-darwin<version>")}' myApp/nativeLink
 ```

-We consider changing target triple as a feature for advanced users, and cannot promise it would currently work with any possible configuration yet.
+We consider changing the target triple as an experimental feature for advanced users, and cannot promise it will currently work with any possible configuration yet.
 However, the number of supported architectures and operating systems would definitely grow in the future.

-> Upcoming release will no longer support SBT 0.13.x

-## Changes to intermediate representation
+## Changes to the intermediate representation

 > NIR (Native Intermediate Representation) is a format used to represent a subset of LLVM instructions, types and values,
-> augmented with a number of high-level primitives that are necessary to efficiently compile Scala,
+> augmented with a number of high-level primitives that are necessary to efficiently compile Scala.
-> you can read more about in Scala Native [documentation](https://scala-native.readthedocs.io/en/latest/contrib/nir.html).
+> You can read more about it in the Scala Native [documentation](https://scala-native.readthedocs.io/en/latest/contrib/nir.html).

 The new release includes many necessary changes to NIR, starting with the way Strings are stored,
 through adding new literals like `Val.ClassOf` and last, but not least support for default methods.
 The last one was introduced to support Scala 2.12 behavior which compiles trait methods as default methods in Java interfaces.

 Although we always try to keep our NIR changes to absolute minimum, the number of removed or no longer used primitives used
 in the previous version forced us to break backward binary compatibility.
-This decision allows us to remove number of known bugs
+This decision allows us to remove many known bugs
-and easier maintenance in the future.
+and will make future maintenance easier.
 NIR format might still change in following minor releases of Scala Native, but they
-would be fully backward-compatible from now on.
+are going to be fully backward-compatible within the 0.4.x series.

 ## How about existing libraries?
 Scala Native had many [libraries](https://index.scala-lang.org/search?targetTypes=native&scalaNativeVersions=0.4.0-M2) compatible with SN `0.4.0-M2`.
-Unfortunately, the new release is not binary compatible with them, and you'll need to wait until authors will republish them using Scala Native 0.4.0.
+Unfortunately, the new release is not binary compatible with them, and you'll need to wait until authors republish them using Scala Native 0.4.0.

 However, with increasing interest in running the Scala code natively, it should happen quickly after the release.

 ## Contributing
 Contributors are always welcome.
-Tou can support the Scala Native project in multiple ways.
+You can support the Scala Native project in multiple ways.
 The most straightforward way of doing so is by working on the plugin itself.
 Take a look at our [contributors’ guide](https://scala-native.readthedocs.io/en/latest/contrib/index.html).

-More importantly however, it is to make our ecosystem more native-compatible.
+Making our ecosystem more native-compatible is extremely important too.
 Scala Native compiler does not operate on JVM bytecode, but on its own intermediate representation distributed in `*.nir` files in resulting JAR.
 Library dependencies not compiled with Scala Native would fail when linking.
-You can help by developing tools
+Therefore, you can help by developing tools
-and libraries not using Java standard library.
+and libraries which do not depend on the Java standard library.
 For example, you can take a look at [sconfig](https://github.com/ekrich/sconfig) -
 a Scala port of the widely used Lightbend Config library.

 ## Summary
 Scala Native is starting to keep up with the rest of the Scala ecosystem.
-We expect it will bloom before long with the release, resulting in many libraries and tools.
+We believe it will bloom quickly thanks to this release, resulting in many libraries and tools.
-With introduced support for recent Scala versions it is much more approachable for the users, and combined with easier testing
+Supporting recent Scala versions makes it much more approachable for the users, and easier testing through JUnit support improves overall usability.
-may improve its overall quality.

 Even though resources allocated into this project were quite limited, we have managed to fulfill all our goals announced
 last year in [Scala Native Next Steps](https://contributors.scala-lang.org/t/scala-native-next-steps/4216).
 Currently, this